StrongKey/fido2/sampleapps/java/poc/README.md

 ## Installation Instructions on a server with a FIDO2 Server on a SEPARATE server

 1. If installing this sample application **on a separate server**, StrongKey's software stack must be installed to make it work.
 Follow these steps to do so:
-    * Complete Steps 1-5 of the [FIDO server installation instructions](../../../docs/Installation_Guide_Linux.md) but come back here after complexting step #5
+    * Complete Steps 1&ndash;5 of the [FIDO server installation instructions](../../../docs/Installation_Guide_Linux.md) but come back here after completing *Step 5*
     * Edit the *install-skfs.sh* script in a text editor; on the line where you see **"INSTALL_FIDO=Y"** change the value of **"Y"** to **"N"**
     * Run the script *install-skfs.sh*
     ```sh
      sudo ./install-skfs.sh
     ```

-2. Continue the installation as shown below, in the _Installation Instructions on a server with a FIDO2 Server on the SAME server_ section.
+2. Continue the installation as shown below in the _Installation Instructions on a server with a FIDO2 Server on the SAME server_ section.
 Note that this assumes that the FIDO2 Server was previously installed on the server **without** modifying the _install-skfs.sh_ script.

 ## Installation Instructions on a server with a FIDO2 Server on the SAME server